cavilosa/FEND-Capstone-Travel-App/README.md

 The trip will show a **photo of a city or a country of destination**, including a **countdown** to the departure day.

 ### additional options:
-There is a fresh **16 day weather forecast** available that shows forecast starting from the current date of request.
+There is fresh **16 day weather forecast** available, when clicking on the weather button, displays forecast starting from the current date.

 There is a button to **print** a page with all the travel information.